kaleidocore/WarpManager/README.md

 _or_

 c) Clone the repo locally (e.g. via Github Desktop or CLI), then copy the `addons/kaleido_warp` folder into your project's `addons/` folder.
+This could be useful if you need access to unreleased features.

 Important:
 > After installation, make sure the KaleidoWarp plugin is enabled in the project settings.
 You might have to build the Godot project at least once before Godot can activate the plugin.